 Genetic problems also occur when abnormalities affect the sex chromosomes.
 Normally, a child will be a male if he inherits one X chromosome from his mother and one Y chromosome from his father.
 A child will be a female if she inherits a double dose of X (one from each parent) and no Y.

-Females may be carriers of these diseases, but because they also inherit a normal X chromosome, the effects of the gene change on the affected X will be reduced.
+Females may be carriers of these diseases, but because they also inherit a normal X chromosome, the effects of the gene change on the affected X is minimized.
 Males, on the other hand, only have one X chromosome and are almost always the ones who have the substantial effects of the X-linked disorder.

 Oncogenes (Cancer-Causing Genes)